RyanZim/onessg/README.md

 ```
 onessg looks in the folders `src/` & `layouts/` and writes to `dist/` by default (you can change this if you wish).

-All files can include front-matter (yaml or json).
+---

+All files in `src/` can include front-matter.
+YAML is parsed by default, see the [gray-matter docs](https://github.com/jonschlinkert/gray-matter#optionslang) for a list of supported languages.

 **src/page-one.md**:
 ```html